BenSzaj/BenSzaj.github.io/_posts/2025-11-11-What-is-a-Fair-Price-PNN?.markdown

 ![Portfolio Composition]({{ site.url }}/Figures/BayesByBackProp/PortfolioComposition.png)

 In the interest of this post, the aim is to use the `Portfolio Composition` data (as shown above) in conjunction with various rates and macroeconomic variables available through the Federal Reserve Bank of St. Louis ([FRED][FRED]) to answer this exact question.
 More concisely, I would like to estimate a probability distribution for a `Fair Value` for the `P/B ratio` given the 62 variables listed below.
 I have excluded variables that depend on price of stocks such as dividend yield and price-to-earnings ratio since these would create a data leak with the `target` variable.
-In addition, I have log scaled `Return on Equity`, and `P/B ratio` and additionally abbreviated earnings growth to `EG5.'
+In addition, I have log scaled `Return on Equity` (RoE), and `P/B ratio` and additionally abbreviated earnings growth to `EG5.'

 {% highlight ruby %}
 Features = ['Log RoE', 'Daily Fed Funds', '1 - year treasury',